BS in Music — Required Application Materials

 OPTIONAL AUDITION:

-The audition process is an option for the Sonic Arts and Music and Enterprise tracks of the Bachelor of Science degree.
+The audition process is an option for the Sonic Arts and the Creative Practice, Business and Technology tracks of the Bachelor of Science degree.
 It is required for the Computer Science track IF you do not submit a composition.

 Taking an audition is required if you also wish to be considered for other degree programs within the School of Music (Performance, Music Education, Composition, Musicology, Bachelor of Arts in Music).